drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Stereochemical Hypothesis

-At the time this observation was made the &alpha; stereochemistry of the penicillin carboxylic function was already known from X-ray crystallography, but in the &Delta;<sup>2</sup> cephalosporin this stereochemistry had not yet been proven.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/stereochemical-hypothesis-fc7be15e'><i class='fa fa-play' aria-hidden='true'></i></button>At the time this observation was made the &alpha; stereochemistry of the penicillin carboxylic function was already known from X-ray crystallography, but in the &Delta;<sup>2</sup> cephalosporin this stereochemistry had not yet been proven.
 It was therefore suspected that the biological inactivities of the &Delta;<sup>2</sup> cephalosporins were possibly due to a "wrong" configuration of this carboxylic function in the &beta; orientation.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer